tzhouhc/dotfiles/README.md

 A number of the zsh scripts can be sourced for effect:

-* `$HOME/.zsh/base.zsh` encapsulates all the `PATH` and other env variables changed in the regular zsh shell session, as well as a large number of functions that could be useful.
+- `$HOME/.zsh/base.zsh` encapsulates all the `PATH` and other env variables changed in the regular zsh shell session, as well as a large number of functions that could be useful.
+- If the full set of functions are not needed, then `$HOME/.zsh/env/path.zsh` provides access to regular tools from `homebrew`, `rust`, etc.